 Breaches of security or systems failures could have an adverse effect on the Company business: Communication and information systems are critical to the conduct of the Company's business, since the Company uses such systems to manage the Company's customer relationships and process accounting and financial reporting information.
 While the Company has established policies and procedures to prevent or limit the impact of system failures, interruptions and security breaches, there can be no assurance that such events will not occur or that they will be adequately addressed if they do.
 In addition, any compromise of the Company's security systems could prevent customers from using its web site and its online banking services, both of which involve the transmission of confidential information.
 Although the Company relies on commonly used security and processing systems to provide the security and authentication necessary to securely transmit data, these precautions may not protect the Company's systems from compromises or breaches of security.
-The occurrence of any failures, interruptions or security breaches of the Company's information systems could damage the Company's reputation, result in the loss of business, subject the Company to increased regulatory scrutiny or expose the Company to civil litigation and possible financial liability.
+The occurrence of any failures, interruptions or security breaches of the Company to civil litigation and possible financial liability.
 Any of these occurrences could have a material adverse effect on the Company's business, profitability and financial condition.